Nisargpatel20/Cali-Voice-Enabled-Virutal-Assistant/README.md

 	  	User: Hey Cali, Who created you? / Hey Cali , What can you do

+10. good bye greeing to shuting down the Cali:

+		User: Okay Bye!

-10.Turn off your pc when required
+11. Turn off your pc when required

    		 User: Hey Cali , Please turn off my PC